• HOME

 How to Paint with Milk Paint

 Here is a tutorial on how to paint with milk paint using the best milk paint brand on the market.
 Do you know that yummy old fashioned milk paint finish on furniture at Grandma's house?
-Well, that look is achieved with milk paint.
+Well, that look is achieved with real milk paint furniture look.

 How to paint with milk paint using Miss Mustard Seed paint